PietSnot/HouseOfCards/README.md

 # HouseOfCards
-House of cards, with rotation ans collapse/build-up
+House of cards, with rotation and collapse/build-up with a click on the body